|A portrait of Augusta, Princess of Wales dated 1742 by J.B. Van Loo|

 |The Family of Frederick, Prince of Wales.
 The Princess of Wales was still mourning when she commissioned George Knapton for this family portrait.|

-Augusta had become more reclusive, isolating herself and her children from public, which considerably caused her her popularity.
-She would, nevertheless, appear in public every now and then and King George II accorded her the honors which were previously given to Queen Caroline.
+Augusta had become more reclusive, isolating herself and her children from the public, which made her even more unpopular among the public.
+She would, nevertheless, appear in state occasions and formal gathering every now and then and King George II accorded her the honors which were previously due to Queen Caroline.

 It was by this time that she fell over the influence of John Stuart, 3rd Earl of Bute, her son's tutor.
 Rumors have spread that they were having an affair and they were badly criticized by the press.

-Her son succeeded as King George III on October 25, 1760, upon the death of King George II.
-George leaned to her mother for advice, who "strove to follow the counsels she gave.”
+Her son succeeded as King George III on October 25, 1760 after the death of King George II.
+George leaned on her mother for advice, who "strove to follow the counsels she gave.”
 Augusta, meanwhile, was heavily influenced by Lord Bute and his appointment as Prime Minister in 1762 was partly because the Princess of Wales supported him.

 |A portrait of the Dowager Princess of Wales, 1754.|